This is a question we’re asked over and over again. How can you remortgage your home if you have a poor credit score?

 There are plenty of reasons you might want to remortgage, even if you do have bad credit.
 These could include:

 - Debt consolidation.
 This is when you want to add your existing debts to your monthly mortgage payment.
 This can often result in a lower interest rate on your other debts, enabling you to pay them off quicker.

 - Home renovations.
 If your home is in need of some serious TLC, remortgaging can be a great way to raise the funds for an extension, essential repairs or even that much-needed new kitchen.

 - A considerable purchase.
-Maybe you’re in desperate need for a new car?
+Maybe you’re in desperate need of a new car?
+Or want to buy a new property?
 If you need money for a large purchase, remortgaging can be a good option.

-Your bad credit history could be the result of a number of things.
-Perhaps you’ve previously missed bill payments, or had mortgage arrears.
+Your bad credit rating could be the result of a number of things.
+Perhaps you’ve previously missed bill payments or had mortgage arrears.
 You might even be using a debt management plan to repay what you owe.

 Each adverse event on your credit record will have a different effect on your credit report.
 The more blotches you have on your record, the more reluctant banks may be to lend to you.

 Our advisors have arranged for people with bad credit remortgages in the following circumstances: